sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 Once you have some sentences, storing them and making inferences is done with the aid of the types in the `Inference` namespace.
 The most important type here is the `IKnowledgeBase` interface.
 The library includes a few very simple knowledge bases - one that uses forward chaining, one that uses backward chaining, and one that uses resolution.
-Some examples follow, but first, here's our domain, taken from section 9.3 of 'Artificial Intelligence: A Modern Approach'.
-Note that it consists only of definite clauses, so we can use forward and backward chaining on it:
+Some examples follow, but first, here's our domain, taken from section 9.3 of 'Artificial Intelligence: A Modern Approach':

 ```
 using SCFirstOrderLogic;